danylwiththedemonback/WD-SW3-BALAN/readme.md

 - **Header**: Contains project title, navigation buttons, and project overview.
 - **Main Section**: Displays a gallery of Sanrio characters with images and names.
 - **Footer**: Includes social media links and contact information.

+#### What technology is used and how is it used?
+- **HTML**: Used for creating the structure and content of the webpage.
+- **CSS**: Used for styling elements such as fonts, colors, layout, and responsiveness.
+- **GitHub**: Used for version control and hosting project files, including images like the Hello Kitty picture linked below.